eldada/terraform-examples/5.aws-eks/README.md

 # AWS EKS (Kubernetes) Example
 The work here assumes you have an AWS account and have the AWS CLI installed and configured to this account.

+## Files
+- The [variables.tf](variables.tf) contains the different variables configurable in this example.
+- The [provider.tf](provider.tf) contains the terraform providers needed for this example.
-The [main.tf](main.tf) contains the configuration that Terraform will use to create all the resources needed for running an [EKS](https://aws.amazon.com/eks/) cluster.
+- The [main.tf](main.tf) contains the configuration that Terraform will use to create all the resources needed for running an [EKS](https://aws.amazon.com/eks/) cluster.

-Set and store the needed variables values in the [terraform.tfvars](terraform.tfvars) file
+Set and store the needed variables values in a [terraform.tfvars](terraform.tfvars) file
 ```text
 region = "eu-central-1"
 cluster_name = "demo-eks-cluster-test"